xinran093/8131_the_hidden_curriculum_hypothesis/README.md

 ### This project was created for educational purpose as a course reading group project.
 I adapted the pdf.js-hypothesis code as documented below.
+The reading pdf with Hypothes.is enabled is host on: https://xinran093.github.io/8131_the_hidden_curriculum_hypothesis/viewer/web/viewer.html